TRU: Targeted Reverse Update for Efficient Multimodal Recommendation Unlearning: Related Work

 \subsection{Illusion of Uniformity in Unlearning}

-While machine unlearning aims to efficiently erase specific data influences, its execution in recommendation is inherently complicated by collaborative graph effects \citep{li2025recunlearn_survey}, where removing a single user or item implicitly cascades through the network, inadvertently altering the representations of other retained nodes.
+While machine unlearning aims to efficiently erase specific data influences, its execution in recommendation is complicated by collaborative graph effects \citep{li2025recunlearn_survey}, where removing a single user or item can affect the representations of retained nodes through network propagation.
 Existing literature largely bifurcates into partition-and-retrain frameworks (\textit{e.g.}, RecEraser \citep{recu}, UltraRE \citep{ultrare}) and approximate parameter updates (\textit{e.g.}, SCIF \citep{recu2}, IFRU \citep{ifru23}).
 Parallel efforts in graph unlearning, like GNNDelete \citep{gnndelete2023} and ScaleGUN \citep{scalegun_yi2024}, have advanced structural erasure by explicitly modeling node and edge removals.
-However, these graph-centric paradigms implicitly assume feature homogeneity.
-When applied to an MRS, they struggle to safely disentangle the collaborative topology from the deeply decoupled multimodal branches.
-Conversely, multimodal unlearning methods like MultiDelete \citep{multidelete} address cross-modal decoupling, but completely overlook the collaborative ranking objectives essential for recommendation.
+These graph-centric paradigms focus on structural removal without explicitly modeling heterogeneous multimodal components.
+When applied to an MRS, they therefore do not directly address the joint effects of collaborative topology and multimodal branches.
+Conversely, multimodal unlearning methods such as MultiDelete \citep{multidelete} address cross-modal decoupling but do not explicitly address collaborative ranking objectives.

 To bridge this specific gap, MMRecUn \citep{mmrecun} recently emerged as the first approximate unlearning framework tailored for MRS, coupling a reverse BPR update \citep{bpr} on the forgotten data with a forward repair step.
-However, this framework relies on a simplifying assumption: it broadcasts a \textit{uniform} reverse optimization signal across the entire backbone.
-Intuitively, since different modality branches possess distinct learning dynamics and representation spaces, subjecting them to an identical reverse penalty inevitably over-corrects fragile modality-specific features while under-correcting others.
-This uneven absorption of the unlearning signal fails to fully cleanse the model, leaving stubborn residual ranking traces of the deleted data.
-To genuinely resolve this, the unlearning process in MRS must abandon uniformity in favor of \textbf{targeted interventions}, explicitly calibrating the reverse updates to accommodate the distinct sensitivities of these decoupled branches.
+This framework uses a largely \textit{uniform} reverse optimization signal across the backbone.
+Because modality branches can have distinct learning dynamics and representation spaces, we examine whether an identical reverse penalty can over-correct some modality-specific features while under-correcting others.
+Such uneven responses can leave residual effects across modality branches and ranked outputs.
+This motivates \textbf{targeted interventions} that calibrate reverse updates according to the distinct sensitivities of the modality branches during reverse optimization.